 - good to be around.

 When looking for the "smart" signal, be aware of the "halo effect" and be weary of charmers.
 "Get stuff done" is critical because you don't want to be around smart people who aren’t adding value to your company.
 Just like investing, your aim should be to identify people on a great trajectory.
 "Good to be around" is tricky because it's filled with personal bias.
 A good rule is to never hire assholes.
-Even if they are smart and get stuff done, they’ll do that at the expense of others and wreak havoc on the team's culture.
+Even if they are smart and get stuff done, they’ll do that at the expense of others and wreak havoc on the team.
 Avoid!
 Focus on hiring people that you would want long term relationships with.
+It is also important to differentiate between assholes and disagreeable people.
+A disagreeable and useful person is much better to be around than someone who is agreeable but not useful.

 You could behave in a number of different ways at any given time or interaction.
 What you want is to be useful and add value.
 There is a useful way of giving feedback to someone that reports you and a useful way to review code.
 Apply this to yourself and plan your day to be more useful to others.
 Our default instinct is to seek confirmation bias and think about how we are right.
 We don’t give others the same courtesy.
 The right approach is to reverse that default instinct: Think “how can I make this work” for other people, and “how can this be wrong” for your own ideas.